intervalplace/aon/README.md

 AON is a distributed object propagation network for authorized state transitions.
 Rather than embedding authorization inside institutions, applications, or intermediaries, AON externalizes authorization into independently addressable objects that can be discovered, verified, and consumed by any participant.

 The node is the infrastructure layer.
-Everything above it — namespace logic, graph evaluation, execution — lives in [aon-sdk](https://github.com/intervalplace/aon-sdk).
+Everything above it, such as namespace logic, graph evaluation, and execution lives in [aon-sdk](https://github.com/intervalplace/aon-sdk).

 ## Architecture